 In relation to self-induced intoxication, DPP v Majewski A.C.
 443 still applies.

-Section 10(2) of the Act is particularly important when considering to whom property belongs.
-An owner can damage his or her own property if, at the same time, it belongs to someone else within the meaning of the section.
-For example, if a person sets fire to his own house which is subject to a mortgage, he can still be charged under Section 1(1) and (3) as the mortgagor will have a proprietary right or interest in the property.
+An owner can damage his or her own property if, at the same time, it belongs to someone else – s.10(2).
+For example, if a person sets fire to his own house, which is subject to a mortgage, he can still be charged under s.1(1) and (3) as the mortgagor will have a proprietary right or interest in the property.

 Section 5 of the Act sets out a defence to criminal damage charges, though not to aggravated criminal damage under s.1(2) – see s.5(1).
 A person has a lawful excuse if

 - that the property, right or interest was in immediate need of protection; and

 - that the means of protection adopted or proposed to be adopted were or would be reasonable having regard to all the circumstances.